Framing Difficulties in Quantum Mechanics: Methodology

-We mapped descriptions of published difficulties into errors in epistemological framing and resource use.
-From an epistemological view, student thought processes can be affected by different external and internal factors.
-The external factor that we are focused on at a methodological level is the problem statement.
-The problem statement is one of the very first contexts students interact with.
-It can influence students' thought processes and even their future decision-making during a problem solving scenario.
-We considered the problem statement as the ``jumping off'' point for students' framing, reasoning that students' initial problem framing is probably strongly influenced by framing in the problem statement.
-From published descriptions of student responses -- including their written responses, where available -- we identified students' response frames and compared them to the frame of the problems to categorize errors.
+We considered the problem statement as the ``jumping off'' point for student framing, reasoning that students initial problem framing is probably strongly influenced by framing in the problem statement.
+From published descriptions of student responses -- including their written responses, where available -- we identified students response frames and compared them to the frame of the problems to categorize errors.

 Because this is a secondary analysis, we take the difficulty as the unit of analysis, not an individual student's response.
 This is a practical choice on our part, as some authors do not identify the frequency of each difficulty, and we did not have access to all of the descriptions of students' problem solving.
-The numbers reported for the error rates indicate how many difficulties fall in each of these categories and do not indicate how many students have the difficulties under a category.
-This kind of analysis is strange in the knowledge-in-pieces research tradition, as it severely hampers us from looking at what students do that is correct or productive; difficulties-focused research does not report productive ideas, only incorrect ones.
+The numbers reported for the error rates indicate how many difficulties fall in each category and do not indicate how many students have difficulties in each category.
+This kind of analysis is strange in the knowledge in pieces research tradition, as it severely hampers us from looking at what students do that is correct or productive; difficulties-focused research does not report productive ideas, only incorrect ones.